purrbot-site/PurrBot/README.md

 # Botlists
 \*Purr* can be found on different Botlist sites.
 Feel free to upvote her to show your support.

-## [Discord.boats][discord_boats]
-> Discord Boats is a growing directory of Discord bots to enhance your server - Find the perfect bot for your needs and add it to your server easily, quickly and for free.

-![widget_discord_boats]

 ## [Discord.bots.gg][discord_bots_gg]
 > The original Discord bot list, find the right bot for your server today.